NASA-AMMOS/aerie-ui/CONTRIBUTING.md

-# Contributing to merlin-ui
+# Contributing to aerie-ui

-We would love for you to contribute to merlin-ui and help make it even better than it is today!
+We would love for you to contribute to aerie-ui and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Question or Problem?](#question)